yi-miao/Control-of-3D-Cube-locally-and-remotely/README.md

 # pygame-3d-cube
-colored 3d cube controlled with keyboard in pygame
+A demo of 3D Cube controlled
+1. locally with keyboard (pygame, opengl)
+2. remotely with RF transmitter and receiver (+ ibus, multiprocessing, interprocess communications)